jkubis96/JBioSeqTools/README.md

     # name of provided promoter sequence
     'promoter_name':'',

-    # POSSIBLE if transcript sequence occures or fluorescent tag will be included, if not empty string ''!
+    # OPTIONAL if transcript sequence occures or fluorescent tag will be included, if not empty string ''!
     # sequence of provided enhancer
     # sequence orientation 5' ---> 3' - sense
     'regulator_sequence':'',
-    # POSSIBLE if transcript sequence occures or fluorescent tag will be included, if not empty string ''!
+    # OPTIONAL if transcript sequence occures or fluorescent tag will be included, if not empty string ''!
     # name of provided enhancer sequence
     'regulator_name':'',